Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 check yourself.

 See the [typing-extensions](https://github.com/python/typing_extensions) docs to check what has been backported.
-This document calls out which types are needed through `typing-extensions` based on support of Python 3.7+.
+This document calls out which types are needed through `typing-extensions` based on support of Python 3.8+.
-Some commonly used types imported from `typing-extensions` are Literal, TypedDict, Protocol, runtime_checkable, and Final.
+Some commonly used types imported from `typing-extensions` are ParamSpec, TypeGuard, Self, TypeAlias, Never, etc.

 ## Install and run type checkers on your client library code